andrejbauer/mathematics-and-computation/_drafts/2019-10-27-runners-in-action.md

 special events that disrupt the flow of user code and need to be attended to, and *signals* which are unrecoverable failures which *kill* user code and cannot be caught, but can be finalized.
-Various programming languages call these two kinds "checked" and "non-checked" exceptions, or "errors" and "exceptions", etc.
+Various programming languages call these two kinds "checked" and "non-checked" exceptions, or "exceptions" and "errors", etc.

 To find out more, we kindly invite you to have a look at the paper, and to try out the implementations.